 It may be trickier to enforce your rights if you’re a roommate who’s not on the tenancy agreement.
 The landlord has no legal obligations to you — it’s what you agreed to that matters.
 Perhaps it was implied, or expressly stated, that no one else would move in.
 Maybe there are house rules about overnight guests.
 It could be that there was already a discussion about expectations around use of shared space.
 A tribunal or court would consider these kinds of things when deciding what’s reasonable in the circumstances.

-If you are a tenant, then the landlord is required to provide you “quiet enjoyment” of your rental unit.
+If you are a tenant, then the landlord is required by law to provide you “quiet enjoyment” of your rental unit.
 This includes the right to reasonable privacy and exclusive use of the space you’re renting.
 There are exceptions, such as certain situations where the law allows a landlord to enter the rental unit or agreed use of common spaces if there are other tenants.

 Landlords are allowed to install cameras in common areas, as long as they’re not secretly recording tenants.
 Cameras are often used for security, and sometimes for accountability of tenants who might be causing problems or damage.
 In condo buildings, areas where cameras are allowed include spaces like hallways, lobbies, and elevators.
 Living rooms and kitchens within rental units would be considered acceptable so long as the tenant is aware the cameras are there.
 A camera can’t be pointed at a space where a person could reasonably be expected to be nude.